 So how does it work?
-How much trouble can cause by typing “
+How much trouble can we cause by typing “

 sudo mkdir ~/Sites/project1”?
 We’ve found that understanding is the first step in acceptance, so we want to share with you what’s going on.
-Understanding what happens under the hood will help you download, use and update Foundation, our CSS framework.
-Here’s how you can unlock basic mysteries of the Terminal, — and understand what commands like “
+Here’s how you can unlock basic mysteries of the Terminal — and understand what commands like “

 foundation new dirname” actually do.